 As you probably already know, chlorine is used as a sanitiser in the pools so that swimmers are not exposed to harmful levels of microbes that cause illnesses.
 As the most common chemical used in the treatment of swimming pool water, chlorine not only eliminates bacteria and algae by disinfecting, it also oxidises (chemically destroys) other materials such as dirt and chloramines.

-To summarise, here are some of the common effects from regularly exposing your hair to chlorinated water: (Credit: SKINKRAFT)
+To summarise, here are some of the common effects of regularly exposing your hair to chlorinated water: (Credit: SKINKRAFT)

-This means that if you have coloured, damaged, chemically-treated or fine hair, you are at risk for more severe chlorine damage with your hair.
-But fear not, we have put together some tried-and-true tips to help you achieve healthy summer hair.
+This means that if you have coloured, damaged, chemically treated or fine hair, you are at risk for more severe chlorine damage to your hair.

 Prevention is the key here.
 Your dry hair is like a sponge that will suck up the chlorinated water if you jump into the swimming pool without wetting your hair first.
 Try rinsing your hair with cold, clean water before you enter the pool.

 After the hair is completely wet, apply a thin layer of leave-in conditioner to add some extra hydration and protection for the hair.
 The conditioner works as a barrier and will not allow the chlorine to sit on your hair.

 We know it’s not the best style you wish to rock, but truly, a swim cap is your last line of defence against chlorinated water.

 The best way to stop the damaging effects of chlorine is to rinse it off ASAP.
 Your hair should be rinsed thoroughly and immediately with fresh water and mild shampoo after a swim, to remove chlorine deposits from your hair.
 Apply some leave-in conditioner or hair serum to replenish the moisture that chlorine has ripped off.